I’m not rich enough to buy cheap things, says an old proverb.

 You’ve probably heard about GDPR and the CAN-SPAM Act, both of which try to protect email recipients from receiving unsolicited marketing messages and emails.

-The former applies to Europe, while the latter refers to Canada, meaning that if you’re doing business with these regions and countries, you need to bear this in mind if you don’t want to be penalized for sending a campaign without obtaining explicit consent from your recipients.
+The former applies to Europe, while the latter refers to the U.S., meaning that if you’re doing business with these regions and countries, you need to bear this in mind if you don’t want to be penalized for sending a campaign without obtaining explicit consent from your recipients.

 And what does this have to do with your data?